-In the century since Fish and Wildlife was formed, tens of millions of animals have been hunted, trapped and killed in New Jersey.
+In the century since the Division of Fish and Wildlife (DFW) was formed, tens of millions of animals have been hunted, trapped and killed in New Jersey.
 Many millions more have been wounded, crippled and left to die.

-This quote sums up DFW’s attitude toward wildlife.
 Instead of protecting and cherishing wildlife, DFW looks at wildlife as nothing more than moving targets.
-The arguments that they put out to the public to make their case for hunting (starvation, public health, public safety, etc.) are merely smoke screens aimed at hiding the real issue and attempting to make their killing more palatable.
+The arguments that they put out to the public to make their case for hunting (starvation, public health, public safety, etc.) are merely smoke screens aimed at hiding the real issue, attempting to make their killing more palatable.

-The more educated people are about wildlife preservation issues, the clearer it becomes that DFW and FGC are at the root of the problem.
+The more educated people become about wildlife protection issues, the clearer it emerges that DFW and FGC are the problem, not wildlife.
 They victimize and demonize wildlife to further their agenda.

-APLNJ created a PowerPoint presentation on Wildlife Mis-Management in New Jersey.
-Seventeen slides provide a short, but comprehensive view of hunting in New Jersey.
-It introduces the players, money connections, state policy, debunking myths, and explains what you can do to help.
-To view the slide presentation, please click here.
+APLNJ’s presentation on Wildlife Mis-Management in New Jersey provide a short, but comprehensive view of hunting.
+It introduces the players, money connections, state policy, debunks myths, and explains what you can do to help.
+Click here to view the slide presentation.

-Support Wildlife Advocacy by purchasing your very own NJ Non-Hunting License and become a part of the green revolution of our parks and forests.
+Be a wildlife advocate and purchase your very own NJ Non-Hunting License.
 Click here to learn more about our NJ Non-Hunting License.